djangoflow/flutter-djangoflow/packages/djangoflow_auth/djangoflow_auth/README.md

 </p>

 <p align="center">
   <b>NOTE:</b> This package relies on <a href="https://pub.dev/packages/djangoflow_openapi">djangoflow_openapi</a> for models and API methods.
 Make sure you're using the DjangoFlow framework for development.
 For Django backend with DjangoFlow authentication, follow the <a href="https://github.com/djangoflow/django-df-auth#readme">django-df-auth</a> README.
-A comprehensive example with a locally generated <b>djangoflow_openapi</b> and a running backend server is coming soon.
-Stay tuned! 🚀
+Checkout our [Example](https://github.com/djangoflow/djangoflow-examples/tree/main/simple_auth)! 🚀
 </p>

 <p align="center">